ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

     console.log(username, password);
 }
 ```
 Save the changes and try to sign in after entering the username and password.
-If all goes good, you should be able to see the username and password in the browser console.
+If all goes well you should be able to see the username and password in the browser console.

 Next, we'll try to authenticate against a user in Firebase.
 In order to make it work, first we'll create a `Firebase` object using the Firebase URL.
 ```